ArUco Marker Detection

 For this tutorial, we will go over how to detect Stretch's ArUco markers and review the files that hold the information for the tags.

 Begin by running the stretch driver launch file.

 To activate the RealSense camera and publish topics to be visualized, run the following launch file in a new terminal.

-Next, run the stretch ArUco launch file which will bring up the detect_aruco_markers node.
+Next, in a new terminal, run the stretch ArUco launch file which will bring up the detect_aruco_markers node.

 You are going to need to teleoperate Stretch's head to detect the ArUco marker tags.
-Run the following command in a new terminal and control the head in order to point the camera towards the markers.
+Run the following command in a new terminal and control the head to point the camera toward the markers.

 The ArUco Marker Dictionary

 When defining the ArUco markers on Stretch, hello robot utilizes a YAML file, stretch_marker_dict.yaml, that holds the information about the markers.